 OBU's Division of Teacher Education has been accredited since Jan.
 1, 1968.
 It offers recognized programs in early childhood education; elementary education; secondary English education; secondary mathematics education; secondary science education; Spanish education; special education; and health, physical education and recreation education.

 In May 1995, the Oklahoma government established the Oklahoma Commission for Teacher Preparation to develop and implement a new competency-based teacher preparation, candidate assessment and professional development system.
 OCTP worked alongside NCATE, the Oklahoma State Regents for Higher Education and representatives from teacher education programs to develop the system for the approval and accreditation of teacher education institutions and programs.
 The system emphasizes performance-based criteria and assessments, focusing on what candidates can do in the classroom.

-For more information about OBU’s Division of Teacher Education, click here.
+Learn more about OBU's Division of Teacher Education.